oswynb/Dota-2-Building-Helper/README.md

 Returns the owner of this building (a hero).

 **UpdateHealth(fBuildTime, bScale, fMaxScale)**
+Updates this building's health over the build time.
 *bScale:* Whether to add the scaling effect or not.
 *fMaxScale:* The max model scale this unit should scale to.
 Can be anything if bScale is false.
-Update this building's health over the build time.

 **SetFireEffect(fireEffect)**
 *fireEffect:* The modifier to add when the building's health is below 50%.
 Default is `modifier_jakiro_liquid_fire_burn`.
 Set to nil to have no effect.